DefiantLabs/cosmos-tax-cli/README.md

 # 📝 Supported Message Types

 During the chain indexing process, we parse individual messages to determine their significance.
 Certain messages, like **transfers**, carry tax implications, whereas others, such as **bonding/unbonding funds**, don't.
 Additionally, some message types have only partial support or are under active development, which safeguards the indexer from encountering errors when processing these types.

+The applications current data model is oriented toward indexing data with taxable implications.
+Transaction messages that imply the taxable sending or receiving of tokens are indexed according to this data model.
+While message types that do not imply taxable sends and receives skip this process, we do still index these message types in the following manner:

+1. All transactions are indexed along with the signer of the transaction
+2. Fees for every transaction are indexed, no matter the taxable implications
+3. All transaction messages with their type are indexed alongside the transaction they were executed in

 While we strive to expand our list of supported messages, we acknowledge that we do not yet cover every possible message across all chains.
 If you identify a missing or improperly handled message type, we encourage you to **open an issue or submit a PR**.